-Public Health Scotland is being developed through a number of commissions and projects which will feed into a Target Operating Model.
+Public Health Scotland has been developed through a number of commissions and projects which fed into a Target Operating Model.

-The commissions cover important aspects of how the new public health body will function.
+The commissions cover important aspects of how the new public health body functions.
 Project Initiation Documents (PIDs) are similar to commissions and will take forward the practical elements required for Public Health Scotland to deliver those functions.

 These functions include

 The majority of commissions have now submitted their recommendations to the Public Health Reform Programme Board.
 The work done as a result of the commissions and projects have been fed into a Target Operating Model for Public Health Scotland.

 The commissions were collaborative, and had a number of people working on them.
 They were